mark-i-m/calculatrs/README.md

 Currently:
 - All integers are 128-bit signed
 - All floating-point values are 64-bit IEEE754.
-- Integers are coerced to floats, but not the other way around.
+- Integers are coerced to floats in mixed expressions.
 - Values can be explicitly cast to a type: `int(2.0)` or `float(2)`.
 For integers, this truncates the value.
-- Precedence aims to be C-like, though, I haven't tested thoroughly.
-- Expressions can be grouped with `( <expr> )`, as one would expect.
 - Integers support the following basic operations:
     - `+`, `-`, `*`, `/`: basic arithmetic.
 Note that we use integer division
       for integer-typed operands.